codepath/android_guides/README.md

 If you are an experienced engineer (2+ years of professional experience in software development) and serious about learning Android, check out our [free evening 8-week Android bootcamp](http://codepath.com/androidbootcamp).
 Learn how to build mobile apps while collaborating with other engineers and designers.
 Work on solving important problems for non-profits with our free 8-week accelerated evening mobile bootcamp.
 [Learn more and apply here](http://courses.codepath.com/snippets/intro_to_android/about_bootcamp).

+## We Need Your Help!

+We need your help making the guides even better.
+In particular, here are the easiest ways to contribute:

+1. **Update Guides.** Review existing guides and update outdated content, add troubleshooting tips or add/update images
+2. **Fill Out Guides.** Find guides that are [simply stubs](https://github.com/codepath/android_guides/issues/2) and fill them out with content.
+3. **Create New Guides.** Review the [missing topics list](https://github.com/codepath/android_guides/issues/2) and create new topic guides.

+We [maintain a master missing topics list](https://github.com/codepath/android_guides/issues/2) that contains the most important missing topics.
+Also look for items in the cliffnotes with the **Needs Attention** mark which indicates the guide needs some love.
+If you see a topic you'd like added, please check the [issues](https://github.com/codepath/android_guides/issues) for this repository to let us know.

+If you are interested in contributing to our guides, please check out our [contribution guidelines](https://github.com/codepath/android_guides/wiki/Contributing-Guidelines) first.

 ## Contributors

 These guides were originally created and adapted by [Nathan Esquenazi](http://github.com/nesquena)